 - Improves metabolism and muscle building

-Talk about some incredible health benefits!
-For these reasons, I have most of my patients consume bone broth as a partial fast, detox, or during meals to help heal their gut and detoxify their cells, gut and liver.
+Talk about some incredible bone broth benefits!
+For these reasons, I have most of my patients consume bone broth as a partial fast, detox or during meals to help heal their guts and detoxify their cells, gut and liver.

 How to Make Bone Broth

-You’ll also want to buy animal products that you know are pasture-fed and free of antibiotics and hormones in order to truly unlock all the bone broth benefits.
+You also want to buy animal products that you know are pasture-fed and free of antibiotics and hormones in order to truly unlock all the bone broth benefits.

 Fallon describes the essentials as bones, fat, meat, vegetables and water.
 If you’re making beef broth or lamb broth, you should brown the meat before putting it into a stock pot.
 Fish and poultry are fine to put in a pot without browning first.
 Add a bit of apple cider vinegar to your pot to help draw the minerals from the bones.